 Price's then-longest trial winning streak—30 trials—was profiled in 2001 in the California Law Business section of the Los Angeles and San Francisco Daily Journals.
 The streak ultimately extended to 35 trials.

-The majority of Mr. Price's appearances have been for the defense and the great majority have resulted in defense verdicts.
-Mr. Price specializes in “bet-the-company” defense cases.
-In one notable example, Mr. Price successfully defended Micron Technology, Inc. in a true "bet-the-company" antitrust case involving random access memory chips during a three month jury trial in San Francisco Superior Court against Rambus, Inc. Rambus asserted claims for violations of the Cartwright Act and sought $4 billion in compensatory damages, trebled to $12 billion under the Cartwright Act, as well as other relief.
+The majority of Price's appearances have been for the defense, and almost all have resulted in defense verdicts.
+In one notable example of a “bet the company” case, he successfully defended Micron Technology, Inc., as noted above, in an antitrust case involving random access memory chips during a three-month jury trial against Rambus, Inc. Rambus asserted claims for violations of the Cartwright Act and sought $4 billion in compensatory damages, trebled to $12 billion under the Cartwright Act, as well as other relief.
 The jury rejected Rambus’ claims and awarded no damages.